ragavanrajan/expenseTracker/README.md

 ## First Step

 1. Create an account in Auth0.
 Setup the new client in the clients section.
-Once you have done this you will get auth0 config details
+Once you have done this you will get auth0 config details.
+If missed, Click Client > Quick start > select angular 2+ then you can see your config details

 2. Once the Client setup is done.
 In the callback url textbox: Place the following URL as callback